DCotterill/halixia-hugo/content/ma/get-into-politics-1107.md

 layout: static
 ---

-Learn about how you could become a local councillor
+Learn about how you could become a local councillor.

 Find out how to become a local councillor in your area and find out if local politics is something for you.